 The board should note that while the current position is profitable on a mark-to-market basis, these gains will only be realised if the company chooses to sell surplus allowances.
 Management's primary objective remains compliance assurance.
 No board action is required at this time.
 The position is within approved risk parameters and provides full coverage of our projected 2025 compliance obligation with a small buffer against operational variability.

-Answers to the things a risk manager, IT security team, or procurement contact will want to know before using TenorDesk on a live desk.
+The questions a risk manager, IT team or procurement contact will want answered before using TenorDesk on a live desk.

 Still have a question?